All Episodes

 They just didn't think they would get caught.

-And here's here's the question, Steve.
+And here's the question, Steve.

-Do we abandon the institution and build our own, or do we try and re the long march back through the institutions?
+Or do we try and re the long march back through the institutions?

-What is what is your prescription?
+What is your prescription?

-I think first what we have to agree to do is that we will wield the power that we actually have.
+I think first, what we have to agree to do is that we will wield the power that we actually have.

 I don't think we've even earned the right to answer that question yet.